New York's 2nd congressional district

 New York's 2nd congressional district is a congressional district for the United States House of Representatives along the South Shore of Long Island, New York.
 It includes southwestern Suffolk County and a small portion of southeastern Nassau County.
 The district is currently represented by Republican Andrew Garbarino.

-Nassau County communities in the 2nd district include Oyster Bay and East Massapequa.
-Suffolk County communities include Amityville, Babylon, Lindenhurst, Captree, Deer Park, East Farmingdale, Gilgo, North Amityville, North Babylon, North Lindenhurst, Oak Beach, West Babylon, Wheatley Heights, Wyandanch, Copiague Harbor, Brightwaters, Islandia, Ocean Beach, Saltaire, Bay Shore, Bayport, Baywood, Bohemia, Brentwood, Central Islip, East Islip, Great River, Hauppauge, Holbrook, Holtsville, Islip, Islip Terrace, Kismet, Lake Ronkonkoma, Lonelyville, North Bay Shore, North Great River, Oakdale, Ronkonkoma, Sayville, West Bay Shore, West Islip, West Sayville, Dunewood, Fair Harbor, Blue Point, Patchogue, East Patchogue, North Patchogue, Medford, Hagerman, North Bellport, Bellport, Brookhaven, South Haven, Shirley, Mastic, Mastic Beach, Moriches, East Moriches, Center Moriches, Manorville, Eastport, Davis Park, Water Island, Fire Island Pines, Cherry Grove, Point O'Woods, and Ocean Bay Park.

 From 2003 to 2013 it included all of the town of Huntington and parts of the towns of Babylon, Islip and Smithtown in Suffolk County as well as part of the town of Oyster Bay in Nassau County.
 It comprised such communities as Bay Shore, Brentwood, Central Islip, Commack, Deer Park, Dix Hills, Huntington, Melville, North Amityville, Northport, Oakdale, Plainview, Ronkonkoma, Sayville and Wyandanch.
 Much of this area is now the 3rd congressional district, while most of the territory currently in the 2nd district was located in the 3rd district.

-Demographics

 According to the APM Research Lab's Voter Profile Tools (featuring the U.S. Census Bureau's 2019 American Community Survey), the district contained about 512,000 potential voters (citizens, age 18+).
 Of these, 68% are White, 17% Latino, and 10% Black.
 Immigrants make up 15% of the district's potential voters.
-Median income among households (with one or more potential voter) in the district is about $109,400.
+The median income among households (with one or more potential voter) in the district is about $109,400.
 As for the educational attainment of potential voters in the district, 32% hold a bachelor's or higher degree.
-As of 2022, this is the richest congressional district held by a republican.